Yesterday I broke a crystal vase that was important to me. Someone I love gave it to me, and I was really upset with my clumsiness.

 So in this month of Valentines and love, I’m reflecting on being aware of ALL the ways people show me love, and being happy and grateful to receive it in whatever form it’s given.

 How about you?

 Sandy is the author of Feeling Good About You.
-For the next 4 days she is giving away the book in kindle version on Amazon.
-We highly recommend you go here to get your free copy right away: http://www.amazon.com/Feeling-Good-About-Sandra-Abell-ebook/dp/B00J7XYFC0/
+Click here to get your copy today! http://www.amazon.com/Feeling-Good-About-Sandra-Abell-ebook/dp/B00J7XYFC0/